Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Mitigation:

 - Reduce processing concurrency to 1 to achieve sequential processing.
-This only works when only a single endpoint instance is active.
+This works only when a single endpoint instance is active.
-- Use pessimistic locking on the saga persister, this only works if the configured storage persister supports pessimistic locking.
+- Use pessimistic locking on the saga persister.
+This works only if the configured storage persister supports pessimistic locking.

 ### Initialization